-Sex And Jacksonville: Lascivious Legacy of Jax, Part 1!May 30, 2016 16 comments Print Article
+Sex And Jacksonville: Lascivious Legacy of Jax, Part 1!June 10, 2016 16 comments Print Article

 Did you know that at one time, one of Jville's most important industries was prostitution?
 A Jacksonville man is considered the creator of gay porn.
 Another Jville native was the most expensive male prostitute in the world.
 Cora Crane, arguably the most fascinating Grande Madame in the history of this country's bordellos, made her home here and that's only the beginning of the surprising history of sex in Jacksonville!
 Join us after the jump for details!